Table of Contents:

 When they addressed Him as a rabbi, He must have been dressed like a rabbi.”

-The only conclusion is that I come to, is that they heard Jesus teaching with God’s authority and therefore they called Him Teacher ‘Rabbi’, because he was (and is) a true Teacher and not because he was dressed like a Rabbi.
+The only conclusion that I come to, is that they heard Jesus teaching with God’s authority and therefore they called Him Teacher ‘Rabbi’ because he was (and is) a true Teacher and not because he was dressed in a special religious uniform.

 So should a Minister of Religion wear a uniform?